 These factors, and many more, must be weighed carefully in order for those involved (CCP staff and volunteers, shelter staff and volunteers, field services officers, members of local TNR and rescue groups, etc.) to identify and provide the best option for an individual cat.

 Positive outcomes.
 Among the possible positive outcomes are:

 - Return-to-field (for the majority of cats)

 - Adoption through the shelter or its foster network

 - Transfer to a rescue group through the CCP or shelter partners

-- Relocation (only if returning a cat will put him in immediate danger and no other outcome is possible)
+- Barn cat or "working cat" programs relocation (only if returning a cat will put him in immediate danger and no other outcome is possible)

 Note: Euthanasia can be considered a positive outcome if it is used to truly relieve an animal’s irremediable suffering or unacceptable quality of life.